jcook793/henry-the-ghost/README.md

 Henry the Ghost
 ===============

 An Arduino ghost project I made on a Sunday before Halloween.
 He's pretty simple - he lights up, fading from orange to purple, then randomly will flash red and play a spooky laugh or scream.
-You can see a very short clip of it in operation here: http://www.youtube.com/watch?v=G8SFG6cB0VQ
+You can see a very short clip of it in operation here: http://www.youtube.com/watch?v=G8SFG6cB0VQ or a longer version here: http://www.youtube.com/watch?v=AgGDIzZsZo8

 I used an Arduino 2560, an Adafruit Wave Shield and 4 macetech ShiftBrites.
 It fades from orange to purple anywhere from 5 to 10 times, then flashes red and randomly plays one of the WAV files on the SD card.
 Rinse, repeat.